openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 # Core display classes {#core-display-classes}

-The ActionScript 3.0 flash.display package includes classes for visual objects that can appear in Flash Player or AIR.
+The Haxe flash.display package includes classes for visual objects that can appear in OpenFL.
 The following illustration shows the subclass relationships of these core display object classes.

 The illustration shows the class inheritance of display object classes.
 Note that some of these classes, specifically StaticText, TextField, and Video, are not in the flash.display package, but they still inherit from the DisplayObject class.